 NSF is developing and nurturing a national innovation network to guide scientific research toward the development of solutions to benefit society.

 The National Innovation Network is designed to be a tightly connected, highly functional organization of I-Corps™ Hubs, Nodes and Sites spanning the nation.
-Across the country, Hubs will implement the I-Corps program in the research community by creating a network of universities that help support researchers learn how to translate fundamental research to the marketplace.
-I-Corps Hubs will have a Principal and at least two Partner institutions.
+Currently, Nodes and Sites implement the I-Corps program in the research community.
+Nodes are consortia of multiple universities responsible for delivering a standardized curriculum, and Sites are universities providing internal institutional support to scientists and engineers.
+Together, they empower a network of universities to help researchers learn how to translate fundamental research to the marketplace.

 With its investment in I-Corps Hubs, NSF is building a structure that can expand the I-Corps program throughout the community of NSF-funded researchers, local and regional entrepreneurial communities, and other federal agencies.
 The resulting National Innovation Network will work collaboratively to create and sustain an ecosystem across the country.